-- any relevant regulation governing the external programme or qualification, typically Ofqual or the Scottish Qualifications Authority for UK-based awarding bodies, or national regulators of overseas providers; - how the awarding body meets its regulator's requirements, particularly in relation to processes for marking and moderation including independent (external) verification45 of assessment. - (For category E2) The financial, legal and reputational standing of the organisation with which the University seeks to enter into an articulation agreement.
+- any relevant regulation governing the external programme or qualification, typically Ofqual or the Scottish Qualifications Authority for UK-based awarding bodies, or national regulators of overseas providers. - how the awarding body meets its regulator's requirements, particularly in relation to processes for marking and moderation including independent (external) verification of assessment. - (For category E2) The financial, legal and reputational standing of the organisation with which the University seeks to enter into an articulation agreement.

-Following business approval and initial approval by the Academic Planning Committee, the proposed Academic Partnership Liaison Tutor completes the relevant paperwork submitted to the institutional Articulation Approval Panel.
-This panel is assembled from experienced members of the Validation and Audit Standing Panel who consider the paperwork, including detailed mapping, and make a recommendation to the Academic Quality and Enhancement Committee which is responsible for final approval of all validation and partner approvals.
+Following business approval and initial approval by APC, the proposed Academic Partnership Liaison Tutor completes the relevant paperwork submitted to the institutional Articulation Approval Panel.
+This panel is assembled from experienced members of the Validation and Audit Standing Panel who consider the paperwork, including detailed mapping, and make a recommendation to AQEC which is responsible for final approval of all validation and partner approvals.